Tom and Jerry: Home media

 On June 23, 2009, Warner Home Video released the Tom and Jerry: The Chuck Jones Collection DVD, which contains all thirty-four shorts as well as special features.
+Prior to 2015, the Gene Deitch-era Tom and Jerry shorts saw limited availability on home media, with the most notable release being on the U.K. Classic Collection box-set.
 The Gene Deitch-era Tom and Jerry shorts were released in a one-disc set titled Tom and Jerry: The Gene Deitch Collection in June 2015.

 In October 2011, Warner Home Video released the first volume of the Tom and Jerry Golden Collection on DVD and Blu-ray.
 Unlike the Spotlight Collections, the Golden Collections were aimed at adult collectors.
-This time the cartoons were presented uncut, in chronological order and restored from CRI negative elements resulting in a much more pristine image quality.
+This time the cartoons were presented uncut, in chronological order and restored from color reversal intermediates resulting in a much more pristine image quality.
 Despite this however, 12 cartoons (Puss n' Toots, The Bowling Alley Cat, Sufferin' Cats!, The Lonesome Mouse, The Zoot Cat, The Million-Dollar Cat, Puttin' on the Dog, Mouse Trouble, Quiet Please!, The Milky Waif, Heavenly Puss and Jerry's Diary) were sourced from 1960s Metrocolor prints, resulting in a washed out image, which drew some criticism from fans and collectors.
 A second volume of the Golden Collection series was scheduled to be released in June 2013.
 However, in February 2013, it was announced by TVShowsOnDVD.com that, much like the Spotlight Collections, Mouse Cleaning and Casanova Cat would not be included.
 The product received negative reviews on Amazon and various other websites, which eventually led Warner Home Video to cancel Volume 2 and the Golden Collection series.
 The transfers made for Volume 2 (excluding Mouse Cleaning and Casanova Cat) were eventually made available on the ITunes Store and YouTube Movies.
-Prior to 2015, the Gene Deitch-era Tom and Jerry shorts saw limited availability on home media, with the most notable release being on the U.K. Classic Collection box-set.

-In February 2025, to coincide with Tom and Jerry's 85th Anniversary, Warner Archive Collection released Tom and Jerry: The Complete CinemaScope Collection, a single disc Blu-Ray set which contained all 23 CinemaScope Tom and Jerry cartoons presented in their correct aspect ratios - including Pup on a Picnic.
+In February 2025, to coincide with Tom and Jerry's 85th anniversary, Warner Archive Collection released Tom and Jerry: The Complete CinemaScope Collection, a single disc Blu-Ray set which contained all 23 CinemaScope Tom and Jerry cartoons presented in their correct aspect ratios - including Pup on a Picnic.
 The set also included three non-Tom and Jerry CinemaScope cartoons by Hanna and Barbera - Good Will to Men (1955), Give and Tyke and Scat Cats (both 1957) - which were included as extras.
 This set received mostly positive feedback from fans and collectors.

-In September 2025, Warner Archive announced Tom and Jerry: The Golden Era Anthology, a multi-disc Blu Ray set collecting the entirety of the original 114 Hanna-Barbera era shorts - uncut and restored - including Mouse Cleaning and Casanova Cat, as well as an unedited version of His Mouse Friday.
-The set will also feature brand new transfers of 12 cartoons previously sourced from inferior MetroColor prints on the previous Golden Collection Blu-Rays.
-The set will include over 3 hours of bonus material (including two new featurettes) and a 28-page booklet.
-Tom and Jerry: The Golden Era Anthology is scheduled for a December 2, 2025 release.
+In September 2025, Warner Archive announced Tom and Jerry: The Golden Era Anthology, a multi-disc Blu-Ray set collecting the entirety of the original 114 Hanna-Barbera era shorts.
+Tom and Jerry: The Golden Era Anthology was released on December 2, 2025 and presented all 114 shorts in chronological order and uncut - including Mouse Cleaning and Casanova Cat - as well as an unedited version of His Mouse Friday, over three hours of bonus material and a 28-page booklet.